Magic running- and standing-wave optical traps for Rydberg atoms: Experimental results

 \section{Experimental results}

 We measure the trap-induced decoherence for single photons stored as collective excitations in the medium~\cite{lukin2000,lukin2001,hau2001,lukin2002,hofferberth2017}.
 We read out the stored probe photons after a variable storage time $t_s$.
 The retrieved photons are detected by fiber coupled single photon counting modules.
 We normalize the time-dependent retrieval signal $\eta(t_s)$ to the value for the shortest storage time of $\SI{0.5}{\micro s}$.
-The control laser is on-resonance with the $\ket{5\mathrm{P}_{3/2},F=3,m_F=3}-\ket{r}$-transition during both the photon storage and retrieval.
+The control laser is on-resonance with the $\ket{5P_{3/2},F=3,m_F=3}-\ket{r}$-transition during both the photon storage and retrieval.

-In Fig.~\ref{fig4:photon_storage_measurements}(a) and (b) we show $\eta(t_s)$ for $76\mathrm{S}$ for the running wave and the standing wave trap introduced in Fig.~\ref{fig1:cartoon_and_levels}.
-The standing wave measurements in Fig.~\ref{fig4:photon_storage_measurements}(a) and (b) show two additional oscillations on top of the exponential decay.
-The $\SI{24}{\micro \second}$ period oscillation stems from the motion of the atoms in the lattice wells.
-The observed frequency is close to the axial trap frequency, but deviates slightly due to the finite size of the atom cloud in each well~\cite{kuzmich2018}.
+In Fig.~\ref{fig4:photon_storage_measurements}(a) and (b) we show $\eta(t_s)$ for $76S$ for the running wave and the standing-wave trap introduced in Fig.~\ref{fig1:cartoon_and_levels}.
+The standing-wave measurements in Fig.~\ref{fig4:photon_storage_measurements}(a) and (b) show two additional oscillations on top of the exponential decay.
 The oscillation with a period of $\SI{8}{\micro s}$ results from the excitation of Rydberg molecule states in the storage process.
 These Rydberg dimers, made of a Rydberg atom and a ground state atom, form due to scattering between the Rydberg electron and the ground state atom~\cite{sadeghpour2000,pfau2009}.

 Photons are stored in a superposition of collective Rydberg atom and dimer excitations, causing the beat signal on top of the retrieval curve.
 The amplitude of the beat signal scales with the atomic density.
 The Rydberg dimer excitation energy is shifted compared to the Rydberg atom transition by the dimer binding energy.
 For $n=76$ the binding energy is $\SI{114}{kHz}$~\cite{hofferberth2017}.
-While all these effects are present, we are interested in a quantity showing the trap laser detuning dependence.
-For this purpose we use the coherence time $t_c$ obtained by fitting the experimental results with exponential functions of the form
+For atoms in the lattice, there is also a less prominent second oscillation with a $\SI{24}{\micro \second}$ period, which stems from the motion of the atoms in the lattice wells~\cite{kuzmich2018}.
+The observed frequency is close to the axial trap frequency, but deviates slightly due to the anharmonicity of the trapping potential.
+With both of these oscillations present, we use a simple exponential fit with the function

+to average through the oscillations and extract a model-independent coherence time $t_c$.
 We expect to measure the longest coherence time at the optimal detuning calculated in Fig.~\ref{fig3:std_vs_det}.

 In Fig.~\ref{fig4:photon_storage_measurements}(c) we show the fitted coherence time as a function of trap laser detuning $\Delta$.
 The coherence time for the running wave peaks at the magic detuning $\Delta^\mathrm{rw}_{76}$, see Fig.~\ref{fig4:photon_storage_measurements}(a) and (b).
 For the standing wave, we find a clear discrepancy from the pure periodic potential of Eq.~(\ref{eq:magic condition periodic}).
 Instead, the experimental result agrees well with the magic detuning $\Delta^\mathrm{sw}_{76}$ obtained by the standard deviation calculation shown in Fig.~\ref{fig3:std_vs_det}.
 The optimal detuning will only approach the simple lattice calculation in the limiting case where atoms do not experience the radial variation of the trap potential.
 The waist of the probe laser beam should be at least $20$ times smaller than the trap waist to reach this limit.